Lesterpaintstheworld/terminal-velocity/demande.md

 # Project Demand

 ## Overview
-This project aims to develop an intelligent system capable of managing communication between different autonomous agents.
+The project aims to develop an intelligent system capable of managing communication between different autonomous agents.
 The objective is to improve the efficiency and collaboration between these agents to accomplish complex missions.

 ## Stakeholder Expectations
 - **Efficiency**: The system must reduce the time required to complete missions.